How to Refinance Your Canara Bank Student Loan in the U.S.

 Essentially, debt-to-income ratio sets your earnings against what you spend and gives lenders an idea of your spending habits and financial profile.
 With this understanding, you can work on bringing your debt-to-income ratio down, which will help you obtain lower interest rates.

 A credit score is another very important metric that lenders look at.
 You should know your credit score because your credit score will help determine whether or not you are eligible for refinancing and what rates you will get.
-Lenders typically have a minimum credit score for eligibility, so investigate lenders as well for an idea of the score that you need.
+Lenders typically have a minimum credit score for eligibility, so look into different lenders for an idea of the score you need.

-If possible, you should secure a job with a stable income, so lenders can determine what your earnings will be in the future as well.
+If possible, you should secure a job with a stable income so lenders can determine what your earnings will be in the future.

-Refinancing can help significantly improve on the unfavorable terms and inefficient processing of Canara Bank loans.
-The refinancing process is quick and simple, so you can obtain better rates and start saving money within days.
-A lender like Stilt that targets underserved communities can make refinancing possible for immigrants and noncitizens who otherwise would not have the opportunity.
+Refinancing can help significantly improve the unfavorable terms and conditions of Canara Bank student loans.
+The refinancing process is typically quick and simple, so you can obtain better rates and start saving money within days.
+Plus, a lender like Stilt that is happy to work with underserved communities can make refinancing possible for immigrants and noncitizens who otherwise would not have the opportunity.